The Friends Game: A System For Thriving As An Introvert

 The Friends Game: A System For Managing Your Introversion

-Because Trello is so flexible, I found a way to use it not just to aid me in keeping in touch with friends, but to gamify the process so it’s fun and motivating to keep up with.
+Because Trello is so flexible, I found a way to use it not just to aid me in keeping in touch with friends, but to gamify the process so it’s fun and motivating to do.

 First, Create A New Trello Board